chicio/chicio.github.io/_posts/2017-10-27-model-view-presenter-architecture-android-java.md

 }
 ```

 It's easy to see that with our presenter we are able to test, also on Android, each UI operation without have to deal with platform dependent code in our unit test.
-As you can see our unit test are written, as on iOS, following the typical [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development "Behaviour Driven Development") given-than-when approch.
+As you can see our unit test are written, as on iOS, following the typical [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development "Behaviour Driven Development") given-than-when approach.
 Now the same question we had in the iOS version of the app will start floating around in your head: who is our view?
 Fragments!!!
 On Android we will use fragments as our View for all the UI operation :sunglasses:.
 So let's see our `ProductsFragment` implementation:

 ```java